-The beginnings of entrepreneurship around motherhood:
+The beginnings of motherhood entrepreneurship :

 Marion: Julie, could you briefly introduce yourself and tell us about your journey into motherhood?

-Julie: Before setting up my own business, I worked as a childcare assistant.
+Julie: Before setting up my business, I worked as a childcare assistant.
 In 2017, the arrival of my first child truly turned my life upside down and introduced me to matrescence.
 This inspired me to found a business centered around motherhood, offering babywearing workshops, massage, and breastfeeding advice for moms.
 Two years later, after a series of training courses, I created "À hauteur d'enfant" during my post-partum period.

 Marion: What motivated you to set up this company?
 Did you feel a specific need?

 Julie: After experiencing post-partum depression and a number of difficulties, I decided to get some training.
-Initially, it was a personal decision to meet my own needs, but it soon turned into a desire to share my experience with other parents.
+Initially, it was a personal decision to meet my own needs, but it quickly turned into a desire to share my experience with other parents.
 I was motivated by two difficult births that found a form of redemption in breastfeeding.
 I breastfed my children for 3 and a half years, and my second child is still breastfeeding at 5 months.

 Julie: It's estimated that almost all women can breastfeed, with the exception of around 3%.
 The reasons for not being able to breastfeed are varied, including hormonal causes, insufficient development of the mammary gland, a history of surgery, or other factors.
 In such cases, we always seek solutions in collaboration with the mother and healthcare professionals, and often a mixed breastfeeding approach can be considered to complement.
 Rarely is breastfeeding totally impossible, but adjustments may be necessary.